Hey, I thought I made myself clear in the last hour.

 Give me a break.

-Who even knows who Lincoln Chafey is.
+Who even knows who Lincoln Chafee is?

 The only thing fueling it, I think, on the left is hatred for us.

-I don't think maybe the first woman president matters to some, but but I don't think nearly like first black president mattered to a lot of people.
+I don't think maybe the first woman president matters to some, but I don't think nearly like first black president mattered to a lot of people.

-Because you have here the original sin of slavery, and everybody wants to wipe it out.
+The first black president crossed all ethnic boundaries because you have here the original sin of slavery and everybody wants to wipe it out.

-And of course, who told you it would make it worse.
+And of course, who told you it would make it worse?

 I did.